lush9516/Analytic_Projects/COVID-19 Analysis/README.md

 ## General Introduction
 This project is my analysis on the current COVID-19 analysis.
 It mainly includes the several parts:
-1) Analysis on the general trends in US.
-2) Analysis on comparison between COVID-19 trends in New York and Wu Han
+1) Compare the COVID-19 trends between  New York and Wu Han
-3) Analysis on comparison between COVID-19 trend in U.S. Italy and China.
+2) Compare the COVID-18 trends between U.S. Italy and China.

-## Analysis on General Trends in US

 ## Comparison between New York and Wuhan